 Please read and follow all label recommendations and ensure that the product is registered for use in your State prior to application of any product.

 Always keep grain storage records to ensure accurate information is on commodity vendor declarations (CVD).

-Application for grain protectants
+Application of grain protectants

 Grain protectant application requires care to achieve the correct dose and uniform grain coverage.
 This leads to effective pest control results and ensures MRLs are not exceeded.

 - Know your auger’s grain transfer rate.
-Ensure you have good understanding of the grain flow rate, tonnes per hour, for the height the auger will be operating.
+Ensure you have a good understanding of the grain flow rate, tonnes per hour, for the height the auger will be operating.

 - Calibrate your spray application unit with water and check appropriate nozzles and spray pressures are used to achieve the required application of one litre of spray mixture per tonne of grain.

 For more information go to the GRDC’s stored grain information hub.